 If you wanted more of a Southern fried cabbage flavor you could drizzle some soy sauce on there too for that added zing.
 Minced garlic would add to that classic flavor too as well as some paprika.
 For heat I would use dry Sriracha or red pepper flakes.

 When your roasted red cabbage steaks are at the tenderness you want you can drizzle on other things too.
-There are a variety of options from balsamic vinegar to maple syrup if you want to add a bit of sweetness.
-We typically will use the same sauce in our roasted brussel sprouts with balsamic glaze recipe that we love.
+There are a variety of options from a balsamic vinegar glaze to maple syrup if you want to add a bit of sweetness.

 Can you cook red cabbage the same as green cabbage?